SaraJKerr/TidyTuesday/README.md

 ## Week 2 - 31 July 2019
 The dataset for this week of TidyTuesday is the __Video Games__ dataset from Liza Wood via _Steam Spy_ (blog available from https://cruiseofdimensionality.home.blog/2019/07/24/pc-video-games-we-still-play/).

-For this visualisation I wanted to create a circular plot.
+This week I wanted to create two different types of visualisation.
+Firsly I wanted to try out the Economist theme from ggthemes.
+For the next visualisation I chose to experiment with a circular bar plot.